Qz07/predicting-state-electricity-consumption/README.md

 # Baseline Model
 In constructing our baseline model, we opted for a straightforward linear regression approach with two features: month and population.
-The month feature, initially treated as a quantitative variable, underwent transformation into a qualitative form and was encoded using One Hot Encoding.
-On the other hand, the population, a continuous quantitative variable, was utilized without preprocessing.
+The month feature, initially treated as a quantitative variable, underwent transformation into a qualitative form (turing digits of months 1-12 to literal representation of months) and was encoded using One Hot Encoding.
+On the other hand, the population, a discrete quantitative variable, was utilized without preprocessing.
 For our train-test split, we selected a ratio of 30% for training and 70% for testing.
 Notably, since one of our features involves time series data (month) and predictions were intended for upcoming months, we manually implemented the train-test split by sorting the dataframe based on time series data and allocating the initial 70% for training and the subsequent 30% for testing.

 The accuracy metrics produced by the model indicate a training accuracy of 0.47 and a testing accuracy of 0.43.
 These values, being in proximity to 0.50, suggest a relatively low accuracy, akin to that of a coin flip.
 Further evaluation and refinement may be necessary to enhance the model's predictive capabilities.

+<iframe src="assets/residual-plot.html" width=800 height=600 frameBorder=0></iframe>

 # Final Model